 Process instrumentation is found all over industrial and manufacturing sites; it allows a process to be measured and controlled and is integral to ensuring the quality, consistency and reliability of the process, and therefore the quality of the finished product.

-Process instrumentation often provides critical control over product quality (for example in food and beverage processing) and the safety of a plant and the personnel working in it.
+Process instrumentation often provides critical control over product quality (e.g. in food and beverage processing) and the safety of a plant and the personnel working in it.

 Similarly, electrical infrastructure is embedded throughout most industrial plants.
 It’s important that its functionality is periodically tested.
 It should be checked for signs of wear or fatigue.
 From the simple type of checks from visual inspections and “test-and-tagging” through to analytical procedures and thermographic imaging, routine maintenance is crucial to ensure the ongoing safety and reliability of your electrical systems.